comerc/meteor-autoform-fixtures/README.md

 # comerc:autoform-fixtures
-Get fixtures data for [Collection2](https://github.com/aldeed/meteor-collection2)
+Get fixtures data for [Collection2](https://github.com/aldeed/meteor-collection2).
+It is creating random/fake data automatically based on the collection schema.

 Usage
 -----